 Age restriction: No more than 35 years of ageView website Save Need help writing this grant?

-An ICWA Fellowship represents a generous investment in the future of a Fellow.
-The ultimate aim of the ICWA Fellowship program is to cultivate deep expertise in foreign (non-US) countries and cultures.
-ICWA achieves this by supporting a Fellow over a two year period, during which she or he carries out an immersive program of self-designed, independent study abroad.
+The ultimate aim of the ICWA fellowship program is to cultivate deep expertise in foreign countries and cultures.
+We achieve that by supporting fellows over two-year periods during which they carry out immersive programs of self-designed, independent study abroad.
+An ICWA fellowship represents a generous investment in a fellow’s future.

-Fellows should not expect to return to the United States during the two years of their Fellowship.
-ICWA Fellowships are immersive; a vital component of the Fellowship experience is remaining, without interruption, in the area of study for the duration of a Fellowship.
+Fellows should not expect to return to the United States during the two years of their fellowships.
+ICWA fellowships are immersive; a vital component of the fellowship experience is remaining, without interruption, in the area of study for the duration of a fellowship.

 You can learn more about this opportunity by visiting the funder's website.

-- ICWA expects candidates to have the necessary language skills to allow to them to carry out their proposed project.
+- We expect candidates to have the necessary language skills to allow to them to carry out their proposed project.

-- ICWA expects enough language proficiency so that candidates are able to function in the local language within a few months of arriving in the country.
+- It is too costly and time consuming to start from scratch, so we expect enough language proficiency for candidates to be able to function in the local language within a few months of arriving in the country.

 - Candidates must be under 36 years of age at the time of the due date for the initial letter of interest.